A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: The quantile variant of the EM algorithm

-It is noteworthy that that a random sample $z_{i,k}$ in the Monte Carlo approximation is usually generated by using the above quantile function with $\xi_k$ from a random sample having a uniform distribution between $0$ and $1$.
+It is noteworthy that a random sample $z_{i,k}$ in the Monte Carlo approximation can be generated by using the inverse transform algorithm.\cite{Ross:2013} That is, the quantiles of a uniform random sample generate a random sample $z_{i,k}$.
+However, the QEM uses the quantiles of the deterministic sequences $\xi_k=(k-\frac{1}{2})/K$ which ensure faster and more stable convergence properties when compared with the MCEM.

-Fig.\;\ref{FIG:Qfunction} presents the MCEM and QEM approximations of expected posterior log-likelihood functions for $K=10$~(dashed curve), 100~(dotted curve) and 1000~(dot-dashed curve) at the first step ($s=1$), along with the exact expected posterior log-likelihood (solid curve).
-The MCEM and QEM algorithms were run with starting value $\sigma^{(0)}=1$.
-As can be seen in the figure, the MCEM and QEM both successfully converge to the expected posterior log-likelihood as $K$ gets larger.
-Note that the QEM is much closer to the true expected posterior log-likelihood for smaller values of $K$.
+Figure~\ref{FIG:Qfunction} presents the MCEM and QEM approximations of the expected log-likelihood functions for $K=10$~(dashed curve), 100~(dotted curve) and 1,000~(dot-dashed curve) at the first step ($s=1$), along with the exact expected log-likelihood (solid curve).
+The MCEM and QEM algorithms were run with starting value $\theta^{(0)}=1$.
+As can be seen in Figure~\ref{FIG:Qfunction}, the MCEM and QEM both successfully converge to the expected log-likelihood as $K$ gets larger.
+Note that the QEM is much closer to the true expected log-likelihood for smaller values of $K$.
+As afore-mentioned, it should be noted again that estimates based on the MCEM can produce different values dependent on a random sample.
+Thus, the curves in Figure~\ref{FIG:Qfunction} (a) can change for each different random sample.
+On the other hand, the curves in Figure~\ref{FIG:Qfunction} (b) do not change because the QEM uses the deterministic sequences $\xi_k=(k-\frac{1}{2})/K$.

-Fig.\;\ref{FIG:iteration} displays the iterations of the EM and QEM sequences in the example from the starting value $\sigma^{(0)}=1$.
-The horizontal solid lines indicate the MLE ($\hat{\sigma}=39.89$).
-The figures clearly show that the QEM is stable and converges very fast to the MLE.
-Even with very small quantile sizes, the QEM outperforms the MCEM.
-It should be noted that the QEM with $K=100$ performs better than the MCEM with $K=10,000$.
+The plots of the parameter estimates at each value of $s$ for the MCEM and QEM are shown in Figures~\ref{FIG:iteration} (a) and (b) respectively with the horizontal lines indicating the MLE ($\hat{\theta}=39.89$).
+We used the starting value with $\theta^{(0)}=1$.
+The figures clearly show that convergence behavior of the QEM is quite stable and the number of steps required for convergence of the QEM is much smaller than that of the MCEM.
+For example, using $K=100$ in the QEM results in faster convergence than using $K=10,000$ in the MCEM.

-\subsection{Convergence Properties of the MCEM and QEM Algorithms}
+\subsection{Convergence properties of the MCEM and QEM algorithms}